inigogonzalezdearrieta/nanorc/README.md

 ## How to use

-When on the ~ directory, type:
+Type the following command on your terminal:

 >
 > wget -O ~/.nanorc https://raw.githubusercontent.com/inigogonzalezdearrieta/nanorc/refs/heads/main/.nanorc